suffolklibraries/lgc/content/collections/events/christmas-hideouts.md

     content:
       -
         type: text
-        text: "We have HAF-funded spaces available,\_"
-      -
-        type: text
         marks:
           -
             type: bold
-        text: 'please only select the HAF option if you have a HAF code and put this in at checkout.
-These are for children whose families are in receipt of free school meals, and lunch is included.'
+        text: "There are HAF-funded spaces available,\_please only select the HAF option if you have a HAF code and put this in at checkout.
+These are for children whose families are in receipt of free school meals, and lunch is included."
   -
     type: paragraph
     content: